hydroshare/hydroshare/irods/README.md

 $ ./hsctl start
 ```

-This should recreate the HydroShare application as it was prior to beign stopped or shut down with all iRODS related information intact.
+This should recreate the xDCIShare application as it was prior to beign stopped or shut down with all iRODS related information intact.

 ### Known issues at this time